 - Get enough breaks in between.
 Avoid marathon study sessions

 - Avoid social media engagements/gatherings as much as possible

 - Focus on class 11 topics, build a strong foundation so as to make room for advanced topics covered in class 12

 - Get enough sleep and stay healthy

-Hope all you budding medical professionals found this article helpful.
+Hope all of you budding medical professionals found this article helpful.
 For more on NEET, visit us at NEET BYJU’S.